 If you don’t have any antivirus and antispyware program – I suggest using the Avast or AVG free antivirus programs.
 Just don’t use the two altogether, as they will identify each other as malware programs.
 Get the latest updates and then make the full scan of your PC.
 It might take a while, but be patient and in case any viruses are found, follow the on – screen commands.
 Then install antispyware programs and I recommend using Super – antispyware.
 It’s the best free antispyware program that identifies and efficiently removes most of malware and root kit threats.
 Besides, it is compatible with major antivirus programs.
 If you don’t want to use it, try Malwarebytes or Spybot Search and Destroy.
 Install them and download the latest updates ASAP.
 With those updated tools the chances for getting infected will be considerably diminished.

-5. Make a free PC clean up and registry fix.
 Tune up your windows settings with Tune up utilities program.
 It’s not free, but the cost is only 50 USD.

 a.
 Clean up your desktop – delete all the unnecessary files and remove large files from your desktop.